 Home to London Zoo and the Open Air Theatre, the huge Regent’s Park is a London staple for a reason.
 Venture up Primrose Hill for some of the best views in the city, take your pick of four children’s playgrounds to let loose in, and stroll through the exquisite rose gardens to wind down again.

 Queen Elizabeth Olympic Park

 If you’re looking to make more of a day of it, you can’t beat a weekend venture out to the beautiful Richmond Park.
-The largest of London’s Royal Parks and a National Nature Reserve, Richmond Park’s expansive deer-filled grasslands and wildflower-lined trails make for the perfect winter walking destination.
+The largest of London’s Royal Parks and a National Nature Reserve, Richmond Park’s expansive deer-filled grasslands and wildflower-lined trails make for the perfect year-round walking destination.